pstaight/Spinning-Octahedron/README.md

 ---

-### Tools:
+### Tools and sources:
-Symbolab - to solve the matrix operations and functions
+[Symbolab](https://symbolab.com/) - to solve the matrix operations and functions.
+[Wikipedia](https://en.wikipedia.org/wiki/Rotation_matrix) - to get the rotation matrices for the calculations.

 ### Modifications:
 #### octWidth